DCC (OTCMKTS:DCCPF) Sets New 1-Year High at $86.15

-DCC plc (OTCMKTS:DCCPF) shares reached a new 52-week high during trading on Tuesday .
-The stock traded as high as $86.15 and last traded at $86.15, with a volume of 0 shares trading hands.
+DCC plc (OTCMKTS:DCCPF)’s share price reached a new 52-week high on Monday .
+The company traded as high as $86.15 and last traded at $86.15, with a volume of 0 shares traded.
 The stock had previously closed at $86.15.

-A number of research firms have issued reports on DCCPF.
-Credit Suisse Group reiterated an “outperform” rating on shares of DCC in a report on Friday, May 28th.
-Berenberg Bank reiterated a “buy” rating on shares of DCC in a report on Thursday, May 27th.
-Finally, Zacks Investment Research lowered DCC from a “buy” rating to a “hold” rating in a research report on Monday.
-Three investment analysts have rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat.com, DCC has a consensus rating of “Hold” and a consensus target price of $95.00.
+A number of research firms have weighed in on DCCPF.
+Berenberg Bank reissued a “buy” rating on shares of DCC in a research report on Thursday, May 27th.
+Credit Suisse Group reissued an “outperform” rating on shares of DCC in a research report on Friday, May 28th.
+Finally, Zacks Investment Research lowered shares of DCC from a “buy” rating to a “hold” rating in a research report on Monday, September 6th.
+Three investment analysts have rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $95.00.

 DCC plc provides sales, marketing, and support services worldwide.
 The company's DCC LPG segment sells and markets liquefied petroleum gas (LPG), refrigerants, and natural gas.
 This segment serves approximately 0.9 million customers.
 Its DCC Retail & Oil segment markets, sells, and retails transport and commercial fuels, heating oils, and related products and services; operates retail petrol stations; resells fuel cards; distributes oil; and provides inbound logistics, storage and filling, and outbound logistics services.